 Medjugorje, a town located in Bosnia and Herzegovina, is the first truly religious site on my mom and I’s travels this year.
 Having decided to explore three sites of religious significance, Medjugorje appealed to us because of its history as a site of holy pilgrimage and the belief that the mother of god was sighted here atop a hill.

 Yet the religious significance of the site wasn’t all that appealed to us.
-Located in a very scenic area with beautiful hills surrounding it (two of which are important for its religious significance), it is a travelling destination for those looking to escape from the pressures of everyday life in its own right.
+Located in a very scenic area with beautiful hills surrounding it (two of which are important for its religious significance), it is a traveling destination for those looking to escape from the pressures of everyday life in its own right.

 We’re here to tell you what is important about the place, why you should come here, and what you can see.